beergeek/mongodb_audit_tooling/README.md

 [general]
 debug=false
 ```

+The application listens on port 8000 via HTTP, the script can be modified manually to change port and use HTTPS if desired.

 The Flask application can be run standalone for via a setup with a web server and WSGI.